arm61/pylj/paper/paper.md

 # Usage

 pylj can be applied in teaching through a variety of methods including lectures or small group tutorials.
-However, we believe that the most common use of pylj will be in a teaching laboratory setting, with this in mind we suggest two main areas that could make use of pylj:
+However, we believe that the most common use of pylj will be in a teaching laboratory setting; with this in mind, we suggest two main areas that could make use of pylj:

 1. teaching about simulation algorithms, the mechanics of simulation, and allowing students to build a simulation themselves,
 2. showing how simulation can be used to study physical attributes of chemical systems, consolidating learning typically introduced during lectures.

-Some examples of these can be found in the [examples](https://github.com/arm61/pylj/tree/master/examples) directory, in particular the [molecular dynamics](https://github.com/arm61/pylj/tree/master/examples/molecular_dynamics) and [Monte-Carlo](https://github.com/arm61/pylj/tree/master/examples/monte_carlo) examples show how pylj may be used in the teaching of molecular simulations, while the [ideal gas law](https://github.com/arm61/pylj/tree/master/examples/ideal_gas_law) notebook is exemplary of how pylj can be used to present, in an interactive fashion, the deviation from the ideal gas law that is observed folloiwng the gas-to-liquid transition.
-We envision that pylj is applicable to be used at all levels of undergraduate and postgraduate chemistry and physics course, particularly in computational chemistry and statistical mechanics courses
+Some examples of these can be found in the [examples](https://github.com/arm61/pylj/tree/master/examples) directory, in particular the [molecular dynamics](https://github.com/arm61/pylj/tree/master/examples/molecular_dynamics) and [Monte-Carlo](https://github.com/arm61/pylj/tree/master/examples/monte_carlo) examples show how pylj may be used in the teaching of molecular simulations, while the [ideal gas law](https://github.com/arm61/pylj/tree/master/examples/ideal_gas_law) notebook is exemplary of how pylj can be used to present, in an interactive fashion, the deviation from the ideal gas law that is observed following the gas-to-liquid transition.
+We envision that pylj is applicable to be used at all levels of undergraduate and postgraduate chemistry and physics course, particularly in computational chemistry and statistical mechanics courses.

 ![](fig1.png)
 *Figure 1.
-An example of the Interactions sampling class during a molecular dynamics simulation. [@FIGURE1]*
+An example of the Interactions sampling class during a molecular dynamics simulation [@FIGURE1].*

 # Acknowledgements